Chris Garland: Later life

 After retiring, he spent two years selling fruit and vegetables door-to-door.
 He also featured in the Southern League for Gloucester City, before returning to professional football as a coach at Yeovil Town.
-During his time there he got his friend Ian Botham to play for the club and Yeovil won admission back into the National League then known as the Conference.
-However his business was failing and he developed gambling and drinking problems and was contemplating suicide at one stage.
+During his time there he got his friend Ian Botham to play for the club and Yeovil won admission back into the Football Conference.
+However, his business was failing, and he developed gambling and drinking problems and was contemplating suicide at one stage.
 He entered the wine distribution business but again his business failed and he was declared bankrupt.
 He went on to work as a bookmaker's clerk, which only worsened his gambling addiction.
 He later spent time as manager of Western League side Minehead whilst working as an insurance salesman.
 He was diagnosed with Parkinson's disease in 1988.

-He married Patricia Cooper in June 1970.
+Garland married Patricia Cooper in June 1970.
 They had two sons, Adam and Ryan, and one daughter, Jessica.
-His daughter is a former England netball international and in 2019 was appointed head coach of the England national netball team.
+Jessica is a former England netball international and in 2019 was appointed head coach of the England national netball team.
 The couple split after 25 years of marriage.
 After leaving Patricia he spent time sleeping rough, before he was housed by a property developer who also provided him with casual work.
 A testimonial with Manchester United raised £81,000 for Garland, which he split between himself and his ex-wife.
 He married again, to Ruth, in 2004.
 However his gambling problems remained, and he was again declared bankrupt a few years later.
 However, with funding from the Professional Footballers' Association (PFA) he was able to undergo pioneering surgery to help relieve his Parkinson's.

+Garland died on 13 July 2023, at the age of 74.